ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package-Update.rst

 Release your Packages
 ---------------------

-The actual releasing of the package should be performed using the command below:
+The actual releasing of the package should be performed using one of the commands below, depending on your circumstances:

 .. code-block:: bash